rebus-org/Spinnerino/README.md

 ### Asynchronous console updates

 A lock object can be optionally passed into each spinner thingie's constructor.
-This allows you to lock around spinner updates when there are console writes occuring on other threads.
+This allows you to lock around spinner updates when there are console writes occurring on other threads.

 # License